crazydj8/DesignAlgorithms/Misc. Algos/Non_recursive_algos/README.md

 **image courtesy:** Introduction to The Design and Analysis of Algorithms by Anany Levitin

 Please note that Python implementation might show alternate implementations of the same code

+### **Extra Python modules used:**
+- **Numpy:** Numpy module was used for arrays and its functions

+If Numpy module is not installed, make sure pip is installed, go to the terminal and type:

+        pip install numpy